Skip to main content

 How does a leaky gut affect my health?

 The gut separates our internal milieu from the outside environment and protects us from absorbing harmful substances into the bloodstream.
 The intestinal wall is constantly exposed to food and microorganisms, some harmful and others beneficial.
-Imbalances in the gut flora change gut barrier health, which affects many aspects of our health, including the skin.
+A disruption in the integrity of the gut barrier leads to leaky gut syndrome allowing toxic metabolites to enter the blood stream.
+Studies show that leaky gut syndrome contributes to a wide variety of chronic diseases including diabetes, rheumatoid arthritis, multiple sclerosis and celiac disease.
 Let's look at the gut barrier in a bit more detail.

 What is the gut barrier?

 The gut barrier consists of a layer of mucus and intestinal cells.
-The mucus layer acts as a coat covering the cells in the intestinal wall and removes bacteria and toxins into the intestinal flow.
-The intestinal mucus layer controls the transfer of water and nutrients to the deeper intestinal cell layer and acts as a first line of defense against harmful compounds.
+The mucus layer acts as a coating that covers cells in the intestinal wall and directs bacteria and toxins into the intestinal flow.
+The intestinal mucus layer controls the transfer of water and nutrients to the deeper intestinal cell layer as a first line of defense against harmful compounds.

 Gut microbiota are essential to maintaining a healthy mucus layer.
-The thickness and the formation of a protective mucus layer in the small and large intestines depends on the balance of mucus forming and mucous degrading bacteria.
+The thickness and formation of a protective mucus layer in the small and large intestines depends on the balance of bacteria that form mucus and bacteria that degrade mucus.

-When the gut microbiome is out of balance, an increase in mucus-degrading bacteria uses mucus as an energy source, making the gut barrier more vulnerable to harmful microorganisms reaching the intestinal epithelium, leading to increased susceptibility to infection and inflammation.
+When the gut microbiome is out of balance, an increase in mucus-degrading bacteria makes the gut barrier more vulnerable to harmful microorganisms, which can enter the bloodstream disturb the immune system and lead to infection and inflammation.

 What is Leaky Gut Syndrome?